-State and local other postemployment benefit (OPEB) liabilities are particularly high in New York, making it a near worst-case scenario for assessing the fiscal sustainability of funding OPEB on a pay-as-you-go basis.
+State and local OPEB liabilities are particularly high in New York making it a near worst-case scenario for assessing the fiscal sustainability of funding OPEB on a pay-as-you-go basis.
 We examine spending on retiree health care as a percentage of revenues for a sample of New York State school districts.
 The fiscal burden of these benefits grew from 3.4 to 4.3 percent between 2010 and 2021.
-Assuming Congressional Budget Office forecasts regarding growth in health care costs and continuation of recent trends in revenue growth, we project that the burden of retiree health care benefits will exceed 10 percent of revenue by 2050.
-Projected burdens are greatest in big city and high need rural districts raising educational equity concerns.
-We examine pre-funding as one possible policy response and conclude that full pre-funding is unlikely to provide a feasible solution.
+Assuming CBO forecasts regarding growth in health care costs and continuation of recent trends in revenue growth, we project that the burden of retiree health care benefits will exceed 9 percent of revenue by 2040 before leveling off from 2040 to 2050.
+Projected burdens are greatest in big city districts raising educational equity concerns.
+We examine pre-funding as one possible policy response.

 What is the effect of e-commerce on the geographic distribution of local sales tax revenues?
 Using COVID-19 as a shock to online shopping and hand-collected high-frequency data on local sales tax revenue, we document an important shift in the state and local public finance landscape.
 As e-commerce increases, a destination basis for remote sales taxes results in higher growth in local sales tax collections in smaller, generally more rural jurisdictions.
 This increase comes at the expense of larger urban retail centers, which previously enjoyed an origin basis for sales tax collections.
 As households replace in-person commerce with online shopping, sales taxes no longer accrue to urban centers with large concentrations of retail establishments and instead expand the tax base of smaller jurisdictions.
 State-level reforms that enforce sales compliance generally mitigate the revenue falls in larger jurisdictions and amplify the increases in smaller jurisdictions.